samueljseay/recaptcha/README.md

 `{:ok, %Recaptcha.Response{challenge_ts: timestamp, hostname: host}}` -> The captcha is valid, see the [documentation](https://developers.google.com/recaptcha/docs/verify#api-response) for more details.

 `{:error, errors}` -> `errors` contains atomised versions of the errors returned by the API, See the [error documentation](https://developers.google.com/recaptcha/docs/verify#error-code-reference) for more details.
-Errors caused by timeouts in HTTPoison or Poison encoding are also returned as atoms.
+Errors caused by timeouts in HTTPoison or Jason encoding are also returned as atoms.
 If the recaptcha request succeeds but the challenge is failed, a `:challenge_failed` error is returned.

 `verify` method also accepts a keyword list as the third parameter with the following options: